rayryeng/Udacity_Sensor_Fusion_Nanodegree/README.md

 # Instructions for building and running

-## Lidar Obstacle Detection Course
+## LiDAR Obstacle Detection Course

 This can be found in the `SFND_Lidar_Obstacle_Detection` directory in this repo.
 This was initially a fork from <https://github.com/udacity/SFND_Lidar_Obstacle_Detection>, but I made significant changes to the formatting, fixed some bugs that were seen on the Issues page of the original repo and diverged away a bit from the original specifications for submitting the project.
 However, the directory essentially contains the completed project and does fulfill the guidelines required to gain a successful pass.